detekt/detekt/docs/pages/documentation/empty-blocks.md

 ---
-title: Empty Blocks Rule Set
+title: Empty-blocks Rule Set
 sidebar: home_sidebar
-keywords: news, blog, updates, release notes, announcements
+keywords: rules, empty-blocks
 permalink: empty-blocks.html
 toc: true
 folder: documentation
 ---
+The empty-blocks ruleset contains rules that will report empty blocks of code which should be avoided.

 ### EmptyCatchBlock

 Reports empty `catch` blocks.
 Empty blocks of code serve no purpose and should be removed.

+#### Configuration options:

+* `allowedExceptionNameRegex` (default: `"^(ignore|expected).*"`)

+   ignores exception types which match this regex

 ### EmptyClassBlock